anope/anope/docs/SQLite.md

 # How to modify Anope sqlite databases

-Anope uses a custom SQLiite function (anope_canonicalize) for canonicalizing strings for case insensitive comparisons.
+Anope uses a custom SQLite function (anope_canonicalize) for canonicalizing strings for case insensitive comparisons.
 It does this by using SQLites support for having indexes on expressions https://www.sqlite.org/expridx.html.

 For example the account table could look like: